B. J. Palmer: Chiropractic career

 On May 30, 1904, B.J. married a woman named Mabel Heath.
 Both worked as chiropractors and instructors at Palmer College.
 Mabel Heath Palmer had a heavy load of students and taught mostly anatomy classes.
 B.J.
 Palmer ran his research clinics in Davenport for 16 years and eventually became convinced that upper cervical spine was the key to health.
 He modified the Palmer School of Chiropractic curriculum to reflect his new ideas.
 Palmer was an advocate for the use of the Neurocalometer and X-ray machines.

 On January 12, 1906, their only son, David Daniel Palmer was born.
 In keeping with his educational efforts for the profession, he became known as "The Educator."
 They had an estranged relationship for a number of years when David Daniel decided to attend University of Pennsylvania and later its Wharton School of Business.
 David explained that he knew that he would one day be in charge of the school, and wanted an education in business to allow him to better manage the college.
 He also graduated from Palmer as a Doctor of Chiropractic.

-In 1922, Palmer purchased a local radio station, WOC (whose call letters were thought to stand for "World Of Chiropractic" or "Wonders of Chiropractic" but in reality these call letters were assigned by the government to the previous owner of the station, Robert Karlowa of Rock Island, Illinois).
+In 1922, Palmer purchased a local radio station, WOC (whose call letters were thought to stand for "World Of Chiropractic" or "World of Chiropractic" but in reality these call letters were assigned by the government to the previous owner of the station, Robert Karlowa of Rock Island, Illinois).
 Palmer began using the station to market chiropractic, as well as to broadcast farm, sports and weather reports.
 Ronald Reagan, future President of the United States and actor, was given his first broadcast job by Dr. Palmer to broadcast sports for WOC.
 A second station in Des Moines, WHO, (whose call letters were similarly thought to stand for "With Hands Only") was purchased from Bankers Life in 1930; however, neither station ever used either of the phrases in any of their promotions.
 Television stations were later added under the same call letters.

 Following with the extensive world travels that was the trend in the 1920s, B.J., Mabel, and David traveled through most of Asia.
 He later wrote a book called Round the World with B.J. that would detail those trips and the people they met.
 He also published and read some of these stories in the Palmer School's newspaper and on WOC radio station.

 Mabel Heath died in 1949 from stroke complications.
 In 1951 B. J. purchased a home on St. Armands Key in Sarasota, Florida, where he lived out his final years.
 He died in 1961 due to intestinal cancer.
 His son assumed the role of President of Palmer School of Chiropractic after his father's death.